(All fields required)

 Li L, Avery R, Budev M, Mossad S, Danziger-Isakov L. Oral versus inhaled ribavirin therapy for respiratory syncytial virus infection after lung transplantation.
 J Heart Lung Transplant.
 2012 Aug;31(8):839-44.

-Robert W. Frenck, Jr., MD Director, Clinical Medicine
+Robert W. Frenck Jr., MD Medical Director, Division of Infectious Diseases

 Vaccine research; enteric diseases; travel medicine

-Robert W. Frenck, Jr, MD, received his undergraduate degree from the University of California at San Diego in 1977 followed by his doctor of medicine degree from the University of Texas Health Science Center at Houston in 1981.
-He trained at the National Naval Medical Center in Bethesda, Maryland completing his pediatric residency in 1984.
-After 3 years as a general pediatrician at the US Naval Hospital, Japan, he entered pediatric infectious disease fellowship training at the University of Texas Health Science Center at Houston which he completed in 1990.
+Robert W. Frenck Jr., MD, received his undergraduate degree from the University of California at San Diego in 1977 followed by his doctor of medicine degree from the University of Texas Health Science Center at Houston in 1981.
+He trained at the National Naval Medical Center in Bethesda, Maryland, completing his pediatric residency in 1984.
+After three years as a general pediatrician at the US Naval Hospital, Japan, he entered pediatric infectious disease fellowship training at the University of Texas Health Science Center at Houston, which he completed in 1990.
 Dr. Frenck is board-certified in both pediatrics and infectious diseases.

 Riddle MS, Rockabrand DM, Schlett C, Monteville MR, Frenck RW, Romine M, Ahmed SF, Sanders JW.
 A prospective study of acute diarrhea in a cohort of United States military personnel on deployment to the multinational force and observers, Sinai, Egypt.
 Am J Trop Med Hyg.
 2011 Jan;84(1):59-64.